HLRichardson-Git/Gestalt/README.md

 ## Roadmap

-- [ ] Add all FIPS approved algorithms
+- [ ] Add all FIPS-approved algorithms
 - [ ] Refactor for multiple build environments
 - [ ] Update all documentation to be current
-- [ ] Prepare for 1.0 launch
+- [ ] Prepare for the 1.0 launch
 - [ ] Implement Non-Approved FIPS algorithms

 See the [open issues](https://github.com/HLRichardson-Git/Gestalt/issues) for a full list of proposed features (and known issues).